 Most successful truck accident claims are paid by insurance companies.
 Although their advertising campaigns may be designed to portray them as sympathetic friends who are there when you need them, the reality is that they are businesses like any other, and they will go bankrupt unless they make a profit.

-By the way, they don’t like us very much — for reasons we fully understand.
+By the way, they don’t like our Jonesboro truck accident lawyers very much — for reasons we fully understand.

 Our Interests are in Harmony With Yours

 Unlike insurance companies, which lose a dollar in profit for every dollar they pay on your claim, our interests are in harmony with yours.
 Our fee is calculated as a percentage of the amount we eventually bring home for you — and if we bring home nothing, you owe us nothing.
 We only win if you do too — and in the unlikely event that you lose, we lose with you.